-- 1. Preset instrument controls and select P-P AUTO/TV LINE TRIGGER Mode. - 2.
-Apply the TV signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
+- Preset instrument controls and select P-P AUTO/TV LINE A TRIGGER Mode. - Apply the TV signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
 Set the appropriate VOLTS/DIV switch to display 0.3 division or more of composite sync signal. - 4.
-Set the SEC/DIV switch to 10 μ s. - 5.
-For positive-going TV signal sync pulses, set the TRIGGER SLOPE switch to OUT and adjust the LEVEL control to its fully clockwise position; for negative-going TV signal sync pulses, set the TRIGGER SLOPE switch to IN and adjust the TRIGGER LEVEL control to its fully counterclockwise position.
+Set the A SEC/DIV switch to 10 μ s. - 5.
+For positive-going TV signal sync pulses, set the A TRIGGER SLOPE switch to OUT and adjust the A TRIGGER LEVEL control to its fully clockwise position; for negative-going TV signal sync pulses, set the A TRIGGER SLOPE switch to IN and adjust the A TRIGGER LEVEL control to its fully counterclockwise position.

-To examine a TV Line signal in more detail, either the X10 Magnifier or the Delay Time feature may be be used.
+To examine a TV Line signal in more detail, either the X10 Magnifier or the Delayed-Sweep Magnification feature may be used.